Zeek05/tat/README.md

 **bold** - Bold is not noticeable on the command interpreter.
 It is used to undo the dim attribute.

 un͟d͟e͟r͟l͟i͟n͟e͟ - adds an underline to text.
-This is the small version of the underline (1/2 bigunderline)`*`
+This is the small version of the underline (1/2 bigunderline)<sup>*</sup>

 blink - The foreground text will flash between 'bold' (default) and 'dim' at a slow pace (fast blink not supported in Windows)